 One job of a DBA is to translate often vague complaints from colleagues and clients into action - and that is especially true when it comes to complaints of slow software and poor system performance.
 Using monitoring and maintenance tools, an experienced DBA can identify the source of problems for a system’s users, and put fixes in place to improve application performance.

 Frequent system outages or crashes can also be identified and remedied by a DBA using the correct monitoring tools.
 Using the right tools can also help you to spot issues before they become a problem for users, allowing you to preempt slowdowns and outages and to correct problems before they affect your business.

 Many of the issues that your end-users might experience can be attributed to a lack of server resources - from slow or busy CPUs to a poor-performing network or simply not enough memory available.

 Using server monitoring tools, a DBA can keep an eye on system resources and compile reports.
-These reports can be tallied up with known outages or user reports to determine whether resourcing is responsible for your user’s issues.
+These reports can be tallied up with known issues or user reports to determine whether lack of resources is responsible for your user’s issues.
 Resource monitoring is a key aspect of any database and server monitoring tool - and it is vitally important when looking for issues and diagnosing their source.